-The term "anxiety" is used a lot as a blanket term to cover all anxiety disorders.
-But the reality is that there are many different types of anxiety, and there are many different ways that you can suffer from anxiety disorders.
-When you suffer from more than one mental health disorder at once, it's known as a "comorbid" disorder.
-Can you have more than one anxiety disorder at the same time?
+The term "anxiety" is often used as a blanket term to cover all anxiety disorders.
+But the reality is that there are many different types of anxiety, and there are many different ways that you can suffer from their symptoms.
+This brings into question whether or not it is possible to have more than one anxiety disorder.

 Types of Anxiety And Differences

 One thing that is clear is that anxiety disorders can be very different.
-Panic disorder is nothing like generalized anxiety disorder, which is nothing like obsessive compulsive disorder and so on.
-Make sure you take my anxiety test to find out more about your anxiety and how it works.
+Panic disorder is nothing like generalized anxiety disorder, which is nothing like obsessive-compulsive disorder and so on.
+Make sure you take my free 7-minute anxiety test to find out more about your anxiety and how it works.

 So even though these disorders are all called "anxiety," they are very different disorders that share very few symptoms.
 This brings up an interesting question: can you have more than one anxiety disorder?